seapagan/lice/CONTRIBUTING.md

-# Contributing to Lice2 <!-- omit in toc -->
+# Contributing to  <!-- omit in toc -->

-Thank you for your interest in contributing to Lice2!
+Thank you for your interest in contributing to Lice!
 We welcome all contributions, big or small.

-If you are not sure where to start, please take a look at the [open issues](https://github.com/seapagan/lice2/issues).
+If you are not sure where to start, please take a look at the [open issues](https://github.com/licenses/lice/issues).
 If you have an idea for a new feature or would like to report a bug, please open a new issue.

 We also welcome contributions to the documentation.
 If you find any errors or